dustinslane/SimpleWhitelist/README.md

 Also this is written in C#, I don't think I have seen one written in C#.

 ### How does it work?
 This resource lets you add/remove people through RCON so you can add/remove on the fly, and saves it in plain text on your server.
+It requires Steam32 ids - just have someone connect to the server and rejected.
+You can then copy their steam id and allow it.

 ### Commands